What is the Menu

 Also read: What is Menu Planning and Its Types

-Origin of the Menu
+History of Menu

 The size of the card gradually became smaller, which made it possible to have more copies placed on the tables.
 Even today in formal banquets, every invitee gets a copy of the menu.